mmccoyd/hillside_dactyl_50/Readme.md

 ## Future

-Eventually there will be a breaking change between the case and shield
-    to improve the USB holes,
-    to accept more plug over molding variations and eliminate the recesses.
-In both cases by having the shield push the USB further into the inner wall.
-But this needs more fit modeling and testing, so it will be a while.

 For non-breaking changes:
-the display corner can be smoother and less protruding, spots for front magnets would allow a palm rest, and a CNC steel bottom plate would give a wider base for tenting adjustments
-    and could lower the height a few mm.
+    the display corner could use more smoothing, front magnets spots would allow a palm rest, and, as a larger change, a CNC steel bottom plate would give a wider base for tenting adjustments and could lower the height a few mm.

 The development branch folder
     [stl_dev/](https://github.com/mmccoyd/hillside_dactyl_50/tree/dev/stl_dev)
     may have *untested* files with some of these changes.

+Eventually there will be a breaking change to eliminate the external recesses
+    for the USB plug overmolding.
+A matching new shield design will be needed that extends the USB into the
+    inner walls.
+But this will be a while.

+I don't foresee changes to the basic key configuration,
+    such as a five column version.
+But I'm working to release STEP and source files for the amoeba socket
+    to help others who want to create small choc dactyls.

 ## License